fenago/machine-learning/readme.md

 the sciences, engineering, mathematics, and almost all the fields by the same people.
 With machine learning, this is finally possible again.
 With a strong knowledge of machine learning, one is able to derive cutting edge results in almost any field one decides to apply them, and this is fascinating.
-And that is what this book is for, to get you up to speed with the fastmoving world of machine learning!
+And that is what this course is for, to get you up to speed with the fastmoving world of machine learning!

 ### Labs